rajiv0801/Dr-Charka/README.md

 ## Support

-For support, contact me through [mail](mailto:rajivrajput2005@gmail.com) or open an issue in the repository.
+For support, contact me through this [Gmail](mailto:rajivrajput2005@gmail.com) or open an issue in the repository.